codejedi365/secure-vnc/README.md

 - DEFAULT_VNC_PORT ---------- remote base port to start at when requesting vnc connections

 ## FUTURE GOALS & COMING SOON
-1. Linux vncviewer support
-2. **[HELP REQUESTED]** Port over to Python & handle cross-platform to include Windows
+1. **[HELP REQUESTED]** Port over to Python & handle cross-platform to include Windows
-3. Plugin architecture for other vncserver applications
+2. Plugin architecture for other vncserver applications
-4. Management ability to kill other displays (this will loose any unsaved work)
+3. Management ability to kill other displays (this will loose any unsaved work)

 ## CONTRIBUTE